-Amongst Greece’s many breathtaking islands, deep-blue seas, towering mountains, and verdant forests, are also two exquisite bays which are shaped like hearts.
+Amongst Greece’s many breathtaking islands, deep-blue seas, towering mountains, and verdant forests, are also two exquisite, heart-shaped bays.

-Both of these naturally-occurring heart-shaped bays feature the country’s famous crystalline blue waters, and are found on the Greek islands.
+Both of these naturally-occurring bays have crystalline blue waters, and are found on the Greek islands.

 Heart Bay on Rhodes

 The first beautiful heart formation is a bay on the island of Rhodes, located in the Dodecanese archipelago.

 The Bay of Agios Pavlos, also called “Heart Bay,” is known by romantics everywhere for its iconic heart shape, formed by stunning rocky hillsides wrapping around Rhodes’ blue-green waters.